zuozhenggh/learning-library/data-management-library/big-data/bds/bds-create-cluster/bds-create-cluster.md

 ## Introduction

-In this lab, you will learn how to plan and create a simple Cloudera Distribution Including Apache Hadoop (CDH) highly-available (HA) cluster using the Oracle Cloud Infrastructure Console (OCI) and Big Data Service (BDS).
+In this lab, you will learn how to create a Highly-Available (HA) Cloudera Distribution Including Apache Hadoop (CDH) cluster using the Oracle Cloud Infrastructure Console (OCI) and Big Data Service (BDS).
 This will be a small development cluster that is not intended to process huge amounts of data.
 It will be based on small Virtual Machine (VM) shapes that are perfect for developing applications and testing functionality at a minimal cost.

 ### Objectives

 * Learn how to create an HA Hadoop cluster using BDS and OCI.
 * Learn how to monitor the cluster creation.
-* Learn how to review your cluster.
+* Learn how to maintain your cluster.

 ### What Do You Need?

-This lab assumes you have successfully completed **Lab 1: Setup the BDS Environment** seen in the menu on the right.
+This lab assumes that you have successfully completed **Lab 1: Setup the BDS Environment** in the menu on the right.

 ### Video Preview